How Do Celebrity Feuds Affect Their Careers? The Truth Behind the Drama

 The Apology Cycle — When Sorry Works and When It Backfires

 A public apology has a specific shelf life.
 Audiences will accept one if it arrives quickly, sounds genuine, and is followed by consistent behaviour.
-When apologies come late, are vague, or are followed by the same conduct that caused the problem, they tend to amplify the original damage rather than repair it.
+When apologies come late, are vague, or are followed by the same conduct that caused the problem, they amplify the original damage rather than repair it.

 Using Art as the Response — Turning Conflict Into Content